 Are you a skinny dude wanting to bulk?
-But you also want to keep your much-coveted abs?
+But do you also want to keep your much-coveted abs?
 Then keep reading!
 Because today I will be answering the question “how can I bulk without losing my abs”.

 Bulking without losing your abs can be achieved through a lean bulk.
 Lean bulking allows you to gain muscle with minimal fat.
 This involves consuming a 5-15% daily caloric surplus, 2.4 grams of protein per kilogram of body weight per day, and performing high-volume resistance training.

 I have personally spent the last 2 years bulking and cutting to reach 165 pounds and 12% body fat.

 And I am now currently lean bulking to pack on more muscle without gaining more fat.
 So I know it works!